Quiver Schur algebras for linear quivers: Graded representation theory

-Now let $A$ and $B$ be two finite dimensional graded $K$-algebras which are split over~$K$.
-Following~\cite[\S5]{GordonGreen:GradedArtin}, the algebras $A$ and $B$ are \textbf{graded Morita equivalent} if there is a equivalence of graded module categories $A\Mod\cong B\Mod$.
-Equivalently, by the results of~\cite[\S5]{GordonGreen:GradedArtin}, $A$ and $B$ are graded Morita equivalent if and only if there is an (ungraded) Morita equivalence $\underline{E}:\underline{A}\Mod\cong \underline{B}\Mod$ and a functor of the graded module categories $G: A\Mod\rightarrow B\Mod$ such that the following diagram commutes:
+Let $A$ and $B$ be two finite dimensional $\Z$-graded $K$-algebras.
+Following~\cite[\S5]{GordonGreen:GradedArtin}, the $K$-algebras $A$ and $B$ are \textbf{graded Morita equivalent} if there is a graded equivalence of graded module categories $A\Mod\cong B\Mod$.
+Equivalently, by the results of~\cite[\S5]{GordonGreen:GradedArtin}, $A$ and $B$ are graded Morita equivalent if and only if there is an (ungraded) Morita equivalence $\underline{E}:\underline{A}\Mod\cong \underline{B}\Mod$ and a graded functor $G: A\Mod\rightarrow B\Mod$ such that the following diagram commutes:

 where the vertical functors are the natural forgetful functors.
-Let $\{P_1,\dots,P_z\}$ be a complete set of pairwise non-isomorphic graded projective indecomposable $B$-modules such that $P_i\not\cong P_j\<k\>$ for any $i\neq j$ and $k\in\Z$.
-The \textbf{graded basic algebra} of~$A$ is the endomorphism algebra
+Let $\{P_1,\dots,P_z\}$ be a complete set of pairwise non-isomorphic graded projective indecomposable $A$-modules such that $P_i\not\cong P_j\<k\>$ for any $i\neq j$ and $k\in\Z$.
+The \textbf{graded basic algebra} of~$A\Mod$ is the endomorphism algebra

-By construction, every irreducible $\AFlat$-module is one dimensional so $\AFlat$ is a basic algebra.
-Moreover, $\AFlat$ is naturally $\Z$-graded and, on forgetting the grading, ${}^\flat\!\underline{A}$ is the basic algebra of $\underline{A}$.
-Note, however, that unlike in the ungraded case, two graded Morita equivalent graded basic algebras need not be isomorphic as graded algebras; see the discussion following \cite[Corollary~5.10]{GordonGreen:GradedArtin}.
+By construction, $\AFlat$ is naturally $\Z$-graded and, on forgetting the grading, $\underline{A}_\flat$ is the basic algebra of $\underline{A}$.
+Unlike the ungraded case, two graded Morita equivalent graded basic algebras need not be isomorphic as graded algebras because, for example, we can change the degree shifts on $P_1,\dots,P_r$.
+This is discussed in more detail after \cite[Corollary~5.10]{GordonGreen:GradedArtin}.